 Shubhankar Dam, “Suresh Kumar Koushal and Another v.
 NAZ Foundation and Others (Civil Appeal No. 10972 of2013)” Public Law, International Survey Section (2014).

-Maithili Pai from the Class of 2017 and Ashutosh P Shukla from the Class of 2016 who are law clerks-cum-research assistants to Justice D.Y Chandrachud and Justice Indu Malhotra, who authored concurring opinions, assisted the hon'ble judges in their capacity.
-In addition to this, Shrinidhi Rao from the Class of 2015 worked extensively with Lawyers Collective and notable lawyer Anand Grover on the case.
+In addition to this, Maithili Pai from the Class of 2017 and Ashutosh P Shukla from the Class of 2016 who are law clerks-cum-research assistants to Justice D.Y Chandrachud and Justice Indu Malhotra, who authored concurring opinions, assisted the hon'ble judges in their capacity.

 At NUJS we value this huge step forward in the recognition of equality and respecting individual autonomy and we take immense pride in congratulating everyone who contributed to this victory.